nedpals/sharn/README.md

 This is also my own version of the solution for crystal-lang/shards#144 that is currently been discussed at the `crystal-lang/shards` repo.

-**Note: This is not a replacement for Shards.
-Shards will still be used in installing your dependencies.**
+**Note: This is not a replacement for [Shards](https://github.com/crystal-lang/shards).
+It will still be used in installing your dependencies.**

 ## Installation

 1. Clone this repo.
-2. Build it with `crystal build`
+2. Build it by running `build.sh`
 3. Run it.

 ## Usage